-Once you have been evaluated and infertility issues have been identified, it's time to decide the best course of treatment from options available at the Gundersen Fertility Center.
+Once you have been evaluated and infertility issues have been identified, it's time to decide the best course of treatment.
 We offer options that will fit your situation and reproductive goals.

 Timed intercourse is often the first treatment attempt for couples that have a good semen analysis and structurally healthy reproductive organs.
 The doctor may prescribe drugs in order to stimulate the ovaries and help develop one or a few follicles that may contain eggs.
 Additional drugs can be used to induce ovulation at a specific time or an ovulation predictor kit is used to determine when ovulation has occurred naturally.
 Sometimes the doctor will want to perform an ultrasound to see how follicles are developing.
 This will determine the optimal time for a couple to have intercourse, giving the egg and sperm the best chance at meeting and resulting in a pregnancy.

 A woman's fertility hinges on her ability to ovulate.
 This is when an egg is released from an ovary.
 If you are not ovulating, you may be given hormone medicine to help.

 Artificial insemination, using the male partner's sperm or anonymous donor sperm, puts many healthy sperm at the entrance of the cervix or right into the uterus.
 The sperm can then make their way to the fallopian tubes.

 Male factor infertility is present in about 50 percent of couples seeking infertility investigation and testing.
 If you are trying to get pregnant and have a diagnosis that includes male factor infertility, consider scheduling a consultation with our experts to consider treatments like: